Shakeskeyboarde/vite-plugin-data/packages/plugin/README.md

 const text = await fs.readFile(path.resolve(__dirname, './data.txt'), 'utf8');
 ```

-The configuration comment is always a block comment, that starts with the `vite-plugin-data` prefix, followed by a JSON-like configuration object.
+The configuration comment is always a block comment with a `vite-plugin-data` prefix, followed by a JSON-like configuration object.
 The `dependencies` property is an array of glob patterns that the data loader depends on.

 > NOTE: Relative paths must start with a dot (`.`) and are relative to the data loader directory (`__dirname`), just like a relative import/require path would be.